JustBlueDolphin/Modkit-Checker/readme.md

-Yes this was made by AI That i cant code for shit, dont complain that i dont care
+Yes this was made by AI, That i cant code for shit, dont complain that i dont care

 # Modkit, Siren, and Light ID Checker